microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 10. **[Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview)** to host the frontend web app to display the patient search results in a set of paginated web pages.

 ## Scenario
 Contoso Healthcare is implementing a FHIR-based data management solution to rapidly exchange data in the HL7 FHIR standard format with EHR (Electronic Health Record) systems and HLS (Life Science) research databases.
-To help its healthcare practitioners and/or administrators manage and access patient records for day-to-day operations, your team's assistance is needed in implementing new FHIR powered event-driven health reference architectures to aggregate and convert patient records from on-prem EMR (Electronic Medical Record), Lab System, Scheduling System, etc. into FHIR bundles and persist them to a FHIR Compliant store in near real-time.
+To help its healthcare practitioners and/or administrators manage and access patient records for day-to-day operations, your team's assistance is needed in implementing new FHIR powered event-driven health reference architectures to aggregate and convert patient records from EMR (Electronic Medical Record), Lab System, Scheduling System, etc. into FHIR bundles and persist them into a FHIR Compliant store in near real-time.

 Your team's assistance is needed to implement this new event-driven FHIR ecosystem to build-out the following scenarios:
-1. Ingest patient record in FHIR or legacy HL7 formats from EHR systems, process them into a common FHIR-based standard format and persist into a FHIR Compliant store.
+1. Ingest and process patient record in HL7 FHIR or legacy formats from EHR systems into a common FHIR-based standard format and persist them into a FHIR Compliant store.
-2. Generate FHIR CRUD (create, read, update or delete) events to an Event Hub whenever FHIR CRUD operations take palce in FHIR for post-processing.
+2. Generate FHIR CRUD (create, read, update or delete) events push whenever FHIR CRUD operations take palce in FHIR for post-processing.
 3. Securely connect and read FHIR patient data from FHIR server using a JavaScript web app.
 4. Explore a patient's medical records and encounters through a FHIR Patient Dashboard and SMART on FHIR apps via FHIR interfaces.
-5. Add a patient lookup function in JavaScript web app to improve user experience.
+5. Improve patient search user experience by adding a patient lookup function in JavaScript app.

 ## Challenges
 - Challenge 0: **[Pre-requisites - Ready, Set, GO!](Student/Challenge00.md)**